-In the EUROASPIRE V cohort 82% were overweight (BMI>25 kg/m2), and 37.6% were obese (BMI > 30 kg/m2).
-Central obesity (waist circumference ≥102 cm in men or ≥88 cm in women) was observed in 58.2% of the participants.
-These numbers have increased compared to the prior EUROASPIRE cohorts I-III.
-While the majority reported increased physical activity after the event, only 40.1% reported vigorous physical activity for at least 20 minutes once a week or more.
-Thirty percent were smokers and only half had stopped smoking at the time of the interview.
+In the EUROASPIRE V cohort 82% were overweight (BMI>25 kg/m2) and 38% were obese (BMI > 30 kg/m2).
+Central obesity (waist circumference ≥102 cm in men or ≥88 cm in women) was seen in 59% of the participants.
+These numbers have increased compared to the prior EUROASPIRE cohorts I-III, but are largely the same as EUROASPIRE IV 82.1% overweight, 37.6% obese and 58.2% centrally obese .Two-thirds (66%) of the participants (men 63%; women 73%) in EUROASPIRE V were not achieving the defined physical activity target.
+One-third (35%) reported “performing planned physical activity to increase physical fitness”, but only 16% performed vigorous activities >20 min at least 3 times weekly .
+Nineteen percent were smokers at the time of the interview and 55% of the were persistent smokers.
 Most smokers had received advice to stop smoking.
-Of the 50.7% advised to participate in a cardiac rehabilitation programme, 81.3% attended at least half the sessions .
+Of the 46% advised to participate in a cardiac rehabilitation programme 69% attended at least half the sessions .

 Country reports provided by National CVD Prevention Coordinators in ESC Member Countries.